firehelmet1/plotly-challenge/README.md

 The app is available for general view: https://belly-scrub-92129.herokuapp.com/

+Heroku deployment was deployed through the github process (outlined on Heroku.com)

 Alternatively, the app can be viewed by a command line from this directory: 'python app.py' and viewing output @ URL: http://127.0.0.1:5000/